Roasted Eggplant with Mediterranean Salsa

 - Roast the eggplant at 400F for about 20 minutes, or until it’s as soft as you like it.
 I turn it over halfway through to get both sides brown.

-- While the eggplant roasts chop up the Kalamata olives, roasted red pepper, and red onion, and measure the capers.
+- While the eggplant roasts chop up the Kalamata olives, Roasted Red Peppers in a jar (affiliate link), and red onion, and measure the Capers (affiliate link).

 - Combine the salsa ingredients with the olive oil and balsamic vinegar and season with Aleppo Pepper (or other hot pepper flakes), salt, and pepper to taste.